5 FREE Machine Embroidery File Format Converters

 And, if you check your file folders, you can find a selection of free embroidery designs!

-The short, helpful PDF manual is all you need to get started learning to use the software.
+The short, helpful manual in the program interface is all you need to get started learning to use the software.

 The software is part of a more extensive suite of premium embroidery software created by dime, which means if you love the software and want to expand to a digitizing or more specialized software, you can!
 For instance, adding modules like My Fabric Designer, My Block Piecer, and My Lace Maker.
 (You can try all these free in the software but cannot save files.)